OBOAcademy/obook/docs/howto/prettify.md

 # Prettify markdown files

 ## Description
 Prettier standardizes the representation and formatting of Markdown.
 More information is available at [https://prettier.io/](https://prettier.io/).
+Note, these instructions are for a Mac.

 ## Install npm